MZSFighters/Restaurant-Order-Tracking-App/README.md

 ## Setup
-/ setup one's local environment / get started with the project.
+Getting started with the project...
 In order to run the project, one would need to install Android Studio and open the project in Android Studio.